galkan/crowbar/README.md

 ### Example Output

  Once you have executed crowbar, it generates 2 files for logging and result.
 Default log file name is crowbar.log which is
  located in your current directory.
+If you don't want use default log file, you should use -l log_path.
+After that you can
+ observe crowbar operations.
+For instance;

+ # cat crowbar.log

  # cat crowbar.out